luk3yx/lurklite/README.md

  - `tempcmd`: Create and delete commands.
  - `version`: Display the miniirc version and quit.

-## Migrating from older versions of lurklite
+## Migrating from very old versions of lurklite

 Older versions of lurklite (pre-v0.1.0) had a `tempcmds.db` created using `repr()`.
 This is slow(-ish) and inefficient, so is no longer supported.
 If you